DenseMLLM: Standard Multimodal LLMs for Dense Prediction: Detailed Training Strategy

 \section{Detailed Training Strategy}

 The training of our model follows a progressive, four-stage pipeline designed to establish a robust multimodal foundation, adapt to dense prediction tasks, and align with human preferences.
 The detailed configuration for each stage is described below and summarized in Table~\ref{tab:training_hyperparams}.
+Please note that the delineation of training stages in this paper differs slightly from the technical report; specific pre-training stages have been consolidated to streamline the presentation.

 \textbf{Stage I: Multimodal Foundation Pre-training.} This stage integrates the construction of the language backbone with large-scale multimodal alignment. \begin{itemize} \item \textbf{Language Backbone:} Initially, we utilize a mixture of commonsense, STEM, and coding data to train the language backbone (corresponding to the first 10T tokens).
 The learning rate adopts a cosine learning rate strategy, starting from $4 \times 10^{-4}$. \item \textbf{Multimodal Alignment:} We subsequently introduce visual capabilities by training on approximately 1.8T tokens of mixed data (pure text, image-caption pairs, and vision-centric tasks).
 During this phase, all components (LLM backbone, Vision Encoder, Projector) are trainable.
 The learning rate decays to $4 \times 10^{-5}$ by the end of this stage (approx. 11.8T cumulative tokens). \end{itemize}